hzhang0921/Reddit-Text-Mining/instructions.md

 ### Data Source: Wikipedia

 Another source of data that you can easily access and parse is Wikipedia.
 You can use mediawiki package (<https://github.com/barrust/mediawiki>) to search Wikipedia, get article summaries, get data like links and images from a page, and more.
-To get this pacakge, run the following command in **Command Prompt**:
+To get this package, run the following command in **Command Prompt**:

 ```
 pip install pymediawiki